SixArm/mast-cell-help/topics/asthma-symptoms/index.md

 * Nighttime Changes: Asthma symptoms often worsen at night or in the early morning hours.
 This is known as "nocturnal asthma."
 Nighttime symptoms can disrupt sleep and lead to daytime fatigue.

 * Responses to Medication: A hallmark of asthma is that its symptoms often respond to bronchodilator medications, like albuterol.
 If your symptoms improve after using a bronchodilator, it can be an indication of asthma.

-Asthma symptoms may be triggered or worsened by various factors, including:

-* Allergens (e.g., pollen, dust mites, pet dander)

-* Respiratory infections (e.g., colds and flu)

-* Irritants (e.g., smoke, air pollution, strong odors)

-* Exercise (exercise-induced bronchoconstriction)

-* Stress and strong emotions

-* Exposure to cold air

-* Occupational exposures (e.g., workplace chemicals or allergens)

-It's important to remember that asthma symptoms can be well-controlled with appropriate treatment.
-If you experience any of these symptoms, especially if they are recurrent or interfere with your daily activities, it's important to seek medical evaluation.
-Early diagnosis and proper management can help individuals with asthma lead active and healthy lives with minimal symptoms and reduce the risk of asthma attacks.
-If you or someone you know is experiencing severe asthma symptoms, including extreme shortness of breath, and symptoms that don't respond to rescue inhalers, seek immediate medical attention.
-This may indicate a severe asthma exacerbation.